precice/calculix-adapter/docs/get-adapter.md

 This requires that also preCICE itself has been installed from a Debian package.

-{% tip %}
+{% important %}
 Replace `resolute` with `noble` to get the package for Ubuntu 24.04 (Noble Numbat), or with `jammy` for Ubuntu 22.04 (Jammy Jellyfish).
-{% endtip  %}

-{% note %}
-We started offering Debian packages for the CalculiX adapter since v2.19.0.
-Please [give us your feedback](https://precice.org/community-channels.html)!
-{% endnote %}
+{% endimportant  %}

 ## Building the adapted CalculiX

-1. Download and unzip the latest state of the adapter (e.g. in the `CalculiX` folder), currently supporting CalculiX v2.20:
+1. Download and unzip the latest state of the adapter (e.g. in the `CalculiX` folder), and see the `README.md` for the supported CalculiX version:

     ```bash
     wget https://github.com/precice/calculix-adapter/archive/refs/heads/master.tar.gz